victorliu-sq/PaperWriting/FlashSMP.md

 Figure 2 shows the access patterns of the men's preference lists and the women's rank matrix.
 The access pattern for the men's preference lists can be optimized by using an additional while-loop to allow the proposer to immediately propose to the next woman instead of being pushed back into the queue on line 18.

+In the GS algorithm, dependencies are hidden in logic programs and data structures due to the dynamic nature of the matchmaking process, where the specific interactions and preferences are only revealed during execution.
+These dependencies, such as which proposals will be made and which rejections will occur, are not known until the algorithm runs with a specific set of inputs.
+This runtime detection is crucial because the memory accesses to the men's preference lists ($MenPref$) and the women's rank matrix ($WomanRank$) depend on the current state of the matching process, which evolves as proposals are made and accepted or rejected.
+The workload dependency arises because different sets of preference lists result in different memory access patterns and dependencies.
+For instance, the order and frequency with which the $WomanRank$ matrix and the $Next$ array are accessed vary based on the input data, causing non-sequential and unpredictable memory jumps that disrupt efficient caching.
+These dynamic and input-dependent behaviors make the dependencies inherent in the GS algorithm detectable only during runtime, highlighting the challenge of optimizing memory access patterns for efficient execution.

 However, optimizing memory access patterns of women's rank matrix remains challenging.
 The $WomanRank$ matrix is accessed in a non-linear order because the IDs of the men proposing and the women being proposed to are dynamically determined.
 Even with optimized access patterns for the men's preference lists, the randomization of the proposed women's IDs results in non-sequential accesses to the $WomanRank$ matrix.
 When the number of participants (n) is very large, this non-sequential nature of access causes significant memory jumps, disrupting efficient caching and prefetching mechanisms.
 These scattered and unpredictable accesses lead to poor memory usage and slower access times.

 To illustrate the importance of optimizing memory access, we tested the GS algorithm across diverse workloads to measure the impact of memory accesses to the $WomanRank$ matrix and the $Next$ array.
 As shown in Figure 3, the combined time to access the $WomanRank$ matrix to get a man's rank in a woman's preference list and the $Next$ array to get the rank of the next woman to propose to accounts for over 50% of the total execution time in all workloads.
 (The specific details of these workloads will be explained in Section 6; for now, just note this fact.)